SCDerox/simple-directory-to-s3-backup/README.md

 `Why is it called "Simple.." if it's complicated to set up? ~ I am very glad you asked, it's because the code is quite simple and it took not a very long time to develop this "thing".`

 ## Installation
+Make sure you have `zip` installed on your system: `apt install zip`.

 1. Clone this repo: `git clone https://github.com/SCDerox/simple-directory-to-s3-backup.git`
 2. Install dependencies `npm ci`
 3. Set up a S3-Bucket on AWS